grafana/loki/docs/sources/configure/_index.md

     [health_check_timeout: <duration> | default = 1s]

   # The grpc_client block configures the gRPC client used to communicate between
-  # two Loki components.
+  # a client and server component in Loki.
   # The CLI flags prefix for this block configuration is:
   # bloom-gateway-client.grpc
   [grpc_client_config: <grpc_client>]

   results_cache:
-    # The cache block configures the cache backend.
+    # The cache_config block configures the cache backend for a specific Loki
+    # component.
     # The CLI flags prefix for this block configuration is:
     # bloom-gateway-client.cache
     [cache: <cache_config>]